AVVI94/Breakpoints.Avalonia/README.md

     To resolve this, you should bind the control's XAML to the breakpoint provider in the window.
 You can do so like this:

      ```xml
-    r:Breakpoints.IsBreakpointProvider="true"
     r:Breakpoints.CurrentBreakpoint="{Binding $parent[Window].(r:Breakpoints.CurrentBreakpoint)}"
     r:Breakpoints.Values="{Binding $parent[Window].(r:Breakpoints.Values)}"
      ```

-    Yes, the control used as content must be marked as a breakpoint provider because I wanted to avoid creating yet another wrapper control just to serve as a breakpoint provider - even though it meant forcing myself into this workaround!
+    Yes, the control used as content shout not be marked as a breakpoint provider, if you makr it as a provider, the breakpoints will have values of the parent but will be calculated against the proxy control.

 ## License